 - 1/4 cup brown sugar or honey (maple syrup is fine too)

-- 2 tbsp good quality balsamic vinegar (red wine vinegar can be substituted)
+- 2 tablespoon good quality balsamic vinegar (red wine vinegar can be substituted)

-- 1 tbsp chopped fresh rosemary or thyme - or 1 tsp dried (optional)
+- 1 tablespoon chopped fresh rosemary or thyme - or 1 tsp dried (optional)

 - MARINATE FLANK STEAK: Put all the marinade ingredients in a sealed freezer bag.
 Squish around until well blended.
 Pierce the flank steak all over with a fork to help tenderize the meat.
 Place flank steak in ziploc bag, seal and refrigerate for 3-24 hours.